-Ever been in a situation where you find that 1 luggage you have is too big but the other is too small for your trip?
+Ever been in a situation where you find that 1 suitcase you have is too big but the other is too small for your trip?

 It’s not often we find ourselves traveling for a set amount of days always.

-I think you’ll agree that nobody would want to bring a bulky 29” luggage for a 4 or 5-day trip.
+I think you’ll agree that nobody would want to bring a bulky 29 incher for a 4 or 5-day trip.
 Or a small 18” for that matter.

 This is one of the many reasons why luggage sets are the way to go.

-Additionally, if you are looking for luggage for your entire family then our list of best luggage sets would be ideal.
+Additionally, if you are looking for something for the whole family then our list of luggage sets would be ideal.

 Factors like sizing, nesting capability, durability & more are important to pick the right set for you.